 Alcohol and Fertility: How much is too much? – Fertility Research and Practice, 2017

-7 Times a Woman by Lia Andrews (no longer available on Amazon)
+7 Times a Woman by Lia Andrews (affiliate link)

 Disclaimer: I am an acupuncturist in the state of Minnesota, and the information falls within my scope of practice in my state.
 However, unless I have directed you here as your homework I am probably not your acupuncturist.
 The information in this post is for general purposes only and does not constitute medical advice.
 As always, check with your own acupuncturist or primary care provider before making any lifestyle changes.
 This post does not create a patient-practitioner relationship and I am not liable for any losses or damages resulting or relating to the content in this post.